Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

     - `proc univariate`
         - Descriptive statistics.
 Options plots, ods graphics on
     - `proc transpose`
-        - Converting data frin long to wide and from wide to long
+        - Converting data frin long to wide and from wide to long.
+Alternatively this can also be done using a ` data doloop`
     - `data`
         - keep and drop options.
 Note that the lable option for data set is not the same as the lable option for a variable
 - **Transform Clinical Trials Data**
     - Transforming data from long to wide and wide to long
-    - `do loops`, `proc transpose`
+    - `doloop`, `proc transpose`
     - `retain`
-    - `categorization`
+    - `if then else`
+        - You can use this to create categories.
+The categories should be mutually exclusive
     - functions (`input`, `put`, `date`)
     - `locf`, `bocf`, `wocf`
     - Change from baselne, percent change